We take a closer look at the pros and cons of the third-party extended warranty provider.

 Our Recommendations for Extended Auto Warranty Coverage

 Continental is a popular auto warranty provider, but ultimately we recommend getting a policy from one of our research team's top-rated car warranty providers.
 We've reviewed all the major players in the industry – get a free quote from our top picks below:

 Can you transfer an extended warranty?

 It depends on the provider you are with.
-Most third-party warranty companies provide the option to transfer coverage, but you will have to pay a minimal fee.
+Like many third-party warranty companies, Continental Warranty provides the option to transfer coverage, but you will have to pay a minimal fee.